 Information on the penalty regime is available here.

-If the Commissioner believes on reasonable grounds that a reporting public office holder has committed a violation, she may issue a Notice of Violation that includes a proposed penalty amount.
+If the Commissioner believes on reasonable grounds that a reporting public office holder has committed a violation, he may issue a Notice of Violation that includes a proposed penalty amount.
 The reporting public office holder has 30 days in which to pay the penalty or make written representations to the Commissioner.
 Where representations have been made, the Commissioner decides, on a balance of probabilities, whether the Act has been violated and, if so, may impose the penalty originally proposed, a lesser penalty or no penalty.
-Where a penalty is imposed, the Commissioner makes public, five working days after her notice of decision is served on the public office holder, the nature of the violation, the name of the reporting public office holder and the amount of the penalty.
+Where a penalty is imposed, the Commissioner makes public, five working days after the notice of decision is served on the public office holder, the nature of the violation, the name of the reporting public office holder and the amount of the penalty.